Skip to content

 Event status and multilingual live streams

-The language rooms are only available if the event status is set to Preview, Paused or Started.
-While the status is set to Inactive or Ended it is not possible to connect to the language rooms.
+If your event includes remote interpretation, real-time correction of AI-generated closed captions and/or speech translations and/or real-time human subtitling, the language rooms (for interpreters, correctors and subtitlers) are only available when the event status is set to Preview, Paused or Started.
+When the status is set to Inactive or Ended it is not possible to connect to the language rooms.

 Event status and cloud recordings